Academic Policies and Requirements

 After each semester, the student’s academic record will again be evaluated to determine whether the student should be removed from probation and dismissal, should be on probation, or should once again be dismissed.

-A student may enroll in a course and receive a satisfactory grade of A, B, C, or P only once, unless the course description in the college catalog states that the course may be repeated for credit.
+A Student may not repeat a course in which they have already received a satisfactory grade of A, B, C, or P, unless the course description in the college catalog states that the course may be repeated for credit.
 Noncredit courses are repeatable.

 Courses Repeated to Improve a Non-Passing Grade

 A student may repeat a course only once when a D, F, NP, W or FW has been earned.
-A student must file a petition with the Counseling and Advisement Center and receive approval prior to attempting a course for a third time.
+A student must file a Course Repetition - Third Attempt (3Peat) and receive approval prior from instructor teaching the course they are attempting for a third time.
 The petition will be considered if the withdrawal or substandard grade was the result of extenuating circumstances.
 Extenuating circumstances are defined as verified cases of accident, illness or other circumstances beyond the control of the student.
 If the student earns a non-passing grade on the third attempt, the student may not enroll in that course again unless an exception outlined in AP 4225, AP 4227, AP 4228, or AP 4229 applies.